 - Shade only, if you like the cordset, it is available here

-- These shades now attach directly to the flex, you have a choice of a White or Black cord grip.
+- These shades now attach directly to your pendant cord, you have a choice of a White or Black cord grip.
 These will work with any diameter flex/cable as long as it is round, not flat, and will work in any country

 - Natural Washi paper from Tokushima prefecture (see our Care Guide)